Nano (XNO) Metrics

 How is Nano performing compared to the broader crypto market?

-Over the past 7 days, Nano has declined by 4.22%, underperforming the overall crypto market which posted a 0.96% decline.
-This indicates a temporary lag in XNO's price action relative to the broader market momentum.
+Over the past 7 days, Nano has gained 0.29%, outperforming the overall crypto market which posted a 0.26% gain.
+This indicates strong performance in XNO's price action relative to the broader market momentum.

 Cryptocurrencies are highly volatile and involve significant risk.
 You may lose part or all of your investment.